jonathanbossenger/block-theme-course/module-01/04-Exporting-theme-files.md

 While manually exporting templates and template parts helps with understanding how a block theme is built, it's not the most suitable solution.
 Not only is it tedious, but if you've made changes to the Global Styles, you have no way of also exporting those changes to the `theme.json` file.

-Fortunately The Site Editor has an export tool that will export all of your block theme code into an installable theme zip that you can then install on another WordPress site.
+Fortunately, The Site Editor has an export tool that will export all of your block theme code into an installable theme zip that you can then install on another WordPress site.
 You can access the export tool from the Site Editor's More Options menu, by clicking on the three dots.

 ![Accessing the export tool](https://learn.wordpress.org/files/2022/10/export-tool.gif)